 The surname Grater was first found in Prussia, where this family became a prominent contributor to the development of the area from ancient times.

-Important Dates for the Grater family
+Early History of the Grater family

 This web page shows only a small excerpt of our Grater research.
 Another 78 words (6 lines of text) covering the years 1775, 1800, 1843, 1883, and 1899 are included under the topic Early Grater History in all our PDF Extended History products and printed products wherever possible.